pelagios/recogito-plugin-flair-ner/README.md

 - build the plugin using `sbt package`.
 This will create the .jar file `target\recogito-plugin-ner-flair-0.1.jar`.
-- Copy this file into a subfolder __inside__ the Recogito plugins folder
+- copy the .jar into a subfolder __inside__ the Recogito `/plugins` folder
-- make sure Flair is available on the Recogito server (`pip install flair`)
 - copy the Python script to the same subfolder
+- make sure Flair is installed on the Recogito server